Union Square Saigon

-Union Square Saigon, also known as Union Square Vietnam or simply Union Square (stylized as UNIONSQUARE) is a building of shopping centre and hotel located in the centre of Ho Chi Minh City, Vietnam, which opened to the public on 10 October 2012.
-The centre contains a covered shopping mall and a Mandarin Oriental Hotel.
+Union Square Saigon, also known as Union Square Vietnam or simply Union Square (stylized as UNIONSQUARE) is a building of luxury shopping centre featuring boutiques of several high-end brands in fashion, jewelry or interior design, with hotel located in the centre of Ho Chi Minh City, Vietnam, which opened to the public on 10 October 2012.

+The building contains a covered shopping mall and a Mandarin Oriental Hotel.
 Located on a 4-way urban block, including streets of Đồng Khởi, Lê Thánh Tôn, Nguyễn Huệ and Lê Lợi, opposite the Ho Chi Minh City Hall and Saigon Opera House.